alexmcdermid/grokkingTheCodingInterviewRandomizer/README.md

 ## Overview

-This repository serves as a tool for selecting a random question from the "Grokking the Coding Interview: Patterns for Coding Questions" course.
-The questions are aligned with their corresponding LeetCode or GeeksforGeeks links, neatly organized by pattern types.
+This repository serves as a tool for selecting a random question similar to those from "Grokking the Coding Interview: Patterns for Coding Questions".
+The questions are aligned with their corresponding LeetCode links, neatly organized by pattern types.
 The aim is to provide a structured pathway for practicing coding questions in preparation for interviews.

 ## How to Use